madalina-baranga/vaadinLogin/README.md

 ### Configuration

-H2 in memory databse settings are set in application.properties Use import.sql to add more users to the application
+H2 in memory databse settings are set in application.properties.
+Use import.sql to add more users to the application

 ### Run the project